anangaur/eShopOnWeb-AppMod/README.md

 After cloning or downloading the sample you must setup your database.
 To use the sample with a persistent database, you will need to run its Entity Framework Core migrations before you will be able to run the app.

-You can also run the samples in Docker (see below).

 ### Configuring the sample to use SQL Server

 1. By default, the project uses a real database.
 If you want an in memory database, you can add in `appsettings.json`